 In 2012, I was approached by Michael Ciravolo, president of Schecter Guitars, to see if I would help them develop their first amp line…..which also meant working on a signature model for Synyster Gates of Avenged Sevenfold!
 We spent a lot of time working together and made a new 3 channel amp, called Hellwin, which was introduced at January NAMM 2013, and was used on Avenged Sevenfold’s newest album, Hail to the King, which debuted on August 27, 2013.
 We also developed a 2 channel amp for Schecter called Hellraiser, and we’re working on other future collaborations.

 When will we have amps at Amptweaker?
-We’re working on them all along, learning details about what tones people like and what features can be integrated in from our pedal line.
-So keep an eye out for them!
+We’ve been working on them all along, learning details about what tones people like and what features can be integrated in from our pedal line.
+Click here to check out our prototype which is close to being in production!

 James Brown, Amp Engineer